-Level 3 - Major Level 2 - Major Level 1 - Minor Level 3 Environmental Level 2 Environmental Level 1 Environmental Incidents create Incidents create short to Incidents typically cause permanent or long term medium term damage to short term or nuisance damage to the the environment.
-This damage.
-The damage is environment.
-This damage damage will result in the easily rectified usually will result in the environment taking up to within one day.
-Level 1 environment taking 12 12 months to return to pre- incidents do not cause months or more to return existing conditions medium or long term to pre-existing conditions. damage.
-Parameters
+Level 3 - Major Level 2 - Major Level 1 - Minor Level 3 Environmental Level 2 Environmental Level 1 Environmental Incidents create Incidents create short to Incidents typically cause permanent or long term medium term damage to short term or nuisance damage to the environment.
+This damage will result in the environment taking 12 months or more to return to pre-existing conditions.
+Parameters the environment.
+This damage will result in the environment taking up to 12 months to return to pre- existing conditions damage.
+The damage is easily rectified usually within one day.
+Level 1 incidents do not cause medium or long term damage.
 Serious or material environmental harm or damage.
 A criminal penalty of imprisonment ranging from one month to one year may be applied in addition to cost of the environmental damages.
-Potential or actual material environmental harm or damage reportable as per Regulations and Act

-A criminal penalty of imprisonment ranging from one month to one year may be applied in addition to cost of the environmental damages.
-Environmental Pollution

-- Payment of fine ranging in amount from one to twelve man-months of the minimum National Wage Rate. - Order to take mitigating, corrective or restorative measures as maybe deemed necessary to prevent further damage being caused to human health and/or the environment.
+Potential or actual material environmental harm or damage reportable as per Regulations and Act A criminal penalty of imprisonment ranging from one month to one year may be applied in addition to cost of the environmental damages.
+Environmental Pollution Payment of fine ranging in amount from one to twelve man-months of the minimum National Wage Rate.
+Order to take mitigating, corrective or restorative measures as maybe deemed necessary to prevent further damage being caused to human health and/or the environment.
+Examples Sediment basin/containment pond fails Spreading fire ants/electric ants/crazy ants outside of the restricted area Breaking an Environmental Protection Order / Notice / Licence conditions Wilful discharge or disposal of contaminated materials/liquids off site or waterways Damage to cultural/heritage items, i.e. controlled discharge from concrete saw cutting.

-Examples

-Sediment basin/containment pond fails

-Spreading fire ants/electric ants/crazy ants outside of the restricted area

-Breaking an

-Environmental Protection

-Order / Notice / Licence

-conditions

-Wilful discharge or disposal of contaminated materials/liquids off site or waterways

-Wilful damage/destruction to native vegetation

-Wilful damage/destruction of cultural/heritage artefacts or significant places

-Damage to cultural/heritage items, i.e. controlled discharge from concrete saw cutting.

 Complete failure of Erosion Sediment Controls where run off leaves the site.

-Wilful or negligent damage to Erosion Sediment Controls - conc. off site property as a result of construction vibration

-Working outside of hours nominated in the Development Consent

-Deliberate discharge of water outside of approved limits offsite, i.e. into storm water Damage to external

-Any fuel/oil/chemical leaks/spills to waterways.

-Oil Leak <=5 L, i.e. hydraulic oil leak

-Fuel leak/spill <= 5 L, i.e. from refuelling equip.

-Chemical leak/spill <= 5 L, i.e. curing compound radiator fluid.

-Sediment Control:

-- Damage or partial failure

-- Where run-off does not leave the site

-- Wilful or negligent damage to Erosion Sediment Controls

-Dust emission (remaining visible at 20 m from site - or visible at a sensitive receptor, whichever is less, e.g. dust settlement on surrounding properties.)
+Wilful or negligent damage to Erosion Sediment Controls - conc. off site Working outside of hours nominated in the Development Consent Deliberate discharge of water outside of approved limits offsite, i.e. into storm Oil Leak <=5 L, i.e. hydraulic oil leak Fuel leak/spill <=5 L, i.e. from refuelling equip.
+Chemical leak/spill <=5 L, i.e. curing compound radiator fluid.
+Sediment Control: - Damage or partial failure - Where run-off does not leave the site

+Wilful damage/destruction to native vegetation water Damage to external - Wilful or negligent damage to Erosion property as a result of Sediment Controls Wilful damage/destruction of cultural/heritage construction vibration Dust emission (remaining artefacts or significant Any fuel/oil/chemical visible at 20 m from site - places leaks/spills to waterways. or visible at a sensitive receptor, whichever is less, Any fuel/oil/chemical spills e.g. dust settlement on contained on site 5 L - 1000 L surrounding properties.)
+Damage afless to Lights - unwanted Damage of loss to treated/vulnerable/ illumination of neighbouring properties. endangered species, i.e. neighbouring properties. protected by Legislation Complaints - record all unless validated.
+Litter leaving the site Development of the local sector Overflow from on-site Damage to vegetation to be retained/ protected sewage collection tanks Not covering loads on Disposal of waste at an non- designated areas: truck carrying material off site. - Construction waste - Spoil material - Liquid waste Incorrect storage of regulated/contaminated or hazardous waste: - Oils - Contaminated material - Sewage - Asbestos

-Transport and disposal of fire ant items outside of fire ant restricted area Supplying plant material containing pest plant reproductive material
+Not having required licence permits or approvals Sediment/containment ponds breached Complaints relating to odour Transport and disposal of fire ant items outside of fire ant restricted area Supplying plant material containing pest plant reproductive material